 Central point for the party

-If you’re having an outdoor gathering, consider having a gazebo as your central point.
+If you’re hosting an outdoor gathering, consider having a gazebo as your central point.
 It’s a great place to position drinks and food, and for kids’ parties you can setup the gift table and party bags in there too.
-And if your celebration involves a disco, a gazebo is the perfect location for guests to let their hair down!
+And if your celebration involves a disco or Showtime Photo Booth, a gazebo is the perfect location for guests to let their hair down!

 Have you got any gazebo uses to add to this list?